G-Core/product-documentation/documentation/dns/dns-records/advanced-managing.md

 - Enter the name of this subdomain to add a record for a specific subdomain (for example, if you enter `one`, the record will be created for `one.sample-test.com`).
 - Enter an asterisk (*) to add a record for all subdomains at once (wildcard record).

 5\.
-In the “TTL” field, specify the TTL (Time To Live) in seconds.
+In the “TTL” field, specify the TTL (time to live) in seconds.

 <expandable-element title="TTL operation">